-Import Type Description File Use to import data from a file: • Delimited files or Excel files • A single file or multiple files External database Use to import data from an external database.
-The following database connections are supported: • SQL Server • Oracle • OLEDB • ODBC
+Import Type Description More Information

+File Use to import data from a file: Importing from one

+Delimited files or Excel files or more source files

+A single file or multiple files

+External database Use to import data from an external database.
+The following database connections are supported: Importing from an external database

+SQL Server

+Oracle

+• OLEDB

+• ODBC

-Import Type Description Internal database Use to import data from one Axiom Software table to another, within the current system.
+Import Type Description More Information Internal database Use to import data from one Axiom Software table to another, within the current system.
 The source data can be located within the system database or the audit database.
-Intacct Use to import data from an Intacct system.
+Importing from an internal Axiom Software database Ellucian Use to import data from an Ellucian system.
+This option only displays if it has been enabled for your system.
+Importing from an Ellucian system Intacct Use to import data from an Intacct system.
 This option only displays if you have licensed it.
+Importing from an Intacct system